 Pennsylvania is a major swing state in the 2016 presidential election and throughout Penn’s campus, numerous advocacy groups have been urging students to switch their registration to the Keystone State.

-The entire election could boil down to Pennsylvania, according to election analysis from , where Clinton currently leads Trump per an Oct.
+The entire election could boil down to Pennsylvania, according to election analysis from The New York Times, where Clinton currently leads Trump by 10 points per an Oct.
 9 Marist College poll.
-That reality has emboldened Hillary Clinton’s campaign staff to with reasons to switch their voter registration to their college address.
+That reality has emboldened Hillary Clinton’s campaign staff to swarm prospective voters with reasons to switch their voter registration to their college address.

 The makeup of Penn's student body is also disproportionately composed of students from states where there is hardly a debate over which candidate will win.
 Outside of Pennsylvania, which routinely is the most popular home state for new students, the Class of 2019 consists of 314 people from New York, 251 from New Jersey and 202 from California.
 All three states’ electoral votes are expected to go to Clinton by a wide margin.